DeclanChidlow/vale.rocks/src/posts/china-gaming.md

 ## Mobile Games

 There is also a huge market for mobile games.
-Within China, many mobile games are not distributed as standard, self-contained applications installed on the operating system but are instead distributed within application like WeChat.
+Within China, many mobile games are not distributed as standard, self-contained applications installed on the operating system but are instead distributed within applications like WeChat.
 For example, the aforementioned Chinese version of Plants vs Zombies 2 is supported by [a great number of Mini Programs](https://plantsvszombies.wiki.gg/wiki/Plants_vs._Zombies_Mini_Programs).

 Due to the distribution method, games also commonly have significant social integrations.
 It is easy to consider a game's integration with WeChat the same as a game might integrate with Facebook, but they are different beasts entirely.
 Games are often deeply integrated into social identities, with tie-ins to leaderboards and in-app purchases directly through those services.